kaycebasques/kayce.basqu.es/content/portfolio/index.md

 <h3 id="push-notifications">Push notifications</h3>

-Note: I was the sole author of these documents and example applications.
+Note: I was the sole author on the latest iteration of these documents.
-If you see 2 or more authors, it means I based the content off of earlier work that the other people had created.
+If you see 2 or more authors, it means I based the content off of earlier work that other people had created.

 * [Overview](https://web.dev/push-notifications-overview/)
   ([PDF](https://drive.google.com/file/d/1y11BEQ1XHMlYhsA5YADPEYTlv-gR9IU6/view?usp=sharing))